tangentnetworks/tangent-networks-utm/BOOT.md

 ) >/dev/null 2>&1 &
 ```

-`process_monitor.pl` is a fast service status checker (0.66 seconds real
+`process_monitor.pl` is a fast service status checker that generates a service
-execution time) that generates a service status report.
-It is scheduled to run
+status report.
+It is scheduled to run at 1 minute past the next wall-clock
-at 1 minute past the next wall-clock quarter-hour boundary.
+quarter-hour boundary.

 The timing is deliberate and coordinates with pmacct.
 The `ext_if_json_log`
 pmacct instance starts at the quarter-hour boundary and takes up to 15 seconds